olinjs/olinjs/lab1/README.md

 If you want to make the wiki have a special topic area (like harry potter or some game) you are encouraged to do so.
-Brownie points will be awarded for awesome looking websites whose themes match the topic area, though you should have all the functionality done before making it pretty.
+Brownie points will be awarded for awesome looking websites whose themes match the topic area, though having all the functionallity should come before making it pretty.

 ##Framework Presentation
 You and your partner will get together with the other groups who are doing the same framework and create a 8-10 minute presentation about the framework.